VROOM-Project/pyvroom/README.rst

 Pyvroom currently makes binaries for on macOS and Linux.
 There is also a Windows build that can be used, but it is somewhat experimental.

-The current minimal requirements are as follows:

-* Python version 3.9.
-* MacOS 13 for Intel x86_64 and Rosetta and MacOS 14 for Apple Silicon (M1, M2, etc.).
-* x86_64 for both Linux and Windows.

-Outside this it might be possible to build your own binaries.

 Installation of the pre-compiled releases should be as simple as:

 .. code:: bash

   pip install pyvroom

+The current minimal requirements are as follows:

+* Python at least version 3.9.
+* Intel MacOS (or Rosetta2) at least version 13.0.
+* Apple Silicon MacOS at least version 14.0.
+* Windows on AMD64.
+* Linux on x86_64 and Aarch64 given glibc at least version 2.28.

+Outside this it might be possible to build your own binaries.

 Building from source
 ====================